SEMENCES ET FLORAISONS - seeds and blossoms -

 Bonnie Baxter's Tomato Garden in Winter, Val-David, QC

-During Canadian Winter, in the middle of a frozen tomato community garden, it is time to let go of dead skin in order to flourish.
-Letting go of dead skin as a metaphor of giving up harmful habits regarding sentient beings, the environment, others, and our time.
+Winter, a season of regeneration, shows itself as an invitation to let go of dead skin in order to (re)flourish.
+A metaphor of giving up habits that are neglectful of sentient beings, the environment, others, and our time.

 By freeing the feathers of my down jacket and burying my leather boots in the soil, I address the issues of animal agriculture, speciesism, and humans' relationships with the living world.
 This fable questions an unhealthy food production system while sowing seeds of hope in order to grow towards a new paradigm where the lives of non-humans would be taken into consideration rather than reduced to products.